sudarshan87-wab/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

    :doc:`Reference documentation for actions <../../reference/backend/actions>`

 .. example::
-   The example below defines an action to open existing products in either tree or form view.
+   The example below defines an action to open existing products in either list (tree) or form view.

    .. code-block:: xml